varnishcache/varnish-cache/doc/sphinx/users-guide/purging.rst

 The final way to invalidate an object is a method that allows you to refresh an object by forcing a hash miss for a single request.
-If you set req.hash_always_miss to true, varnish will miss the current object in the cache, thus forcing a fetch from the backend.
+If you set req.hash_always_miss to true, Varnish will miss the current object in the cache, thus forcing a fetch from the backend.
 This can in turn add the freshly fetched object to the cache, thus overriding the current one.
 The old object will stay in the cache until ttl expires or it is evicted by